robindarlington/eml-attachments-csv-combine/README.md

         npm install

-* Create the messages directory in which to out .eml files
+* Create the messages directory in which to put .eml files

         mkdir messages